cprevost4/HSR_Software/README.md

  ### Comparison metrics

- You can then produce a table containing comparison metrics and computation time for the algorithms.
-In our example, this table becomes:
+ You can then generate a table of comparison metrics and computation time:

 | Algorithm | R-SNR   | CC       | SAM     | ERGAS   | Time (s) |